morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 And alongside it there was, in particular, plenty of work in evolutionary computing.
 Early versions of word embeddings
 [(Deerwester et al.'s 1988 "latent semantic analysis")](https://www.semanticscholar.org/paper/Improving-information-retrieval-using-latent-Deerwester-Dumais/70380dfd9b5e3ea1148471bf7449c1380d62c6d9)
-were growing.
+were growing, though, because a scientific community could find itself in a position where an amendment to research traditions would yield improved understanding.
+In this case, the dominant vector-space model in information retrieval was improved by PCA-based machine learning techniques.

 So let's revise our story.

 > **Story 2**.
 After about three decades of research, the scientific community centred around one
-> research tradition, Good Old Fashioned AI (GOFAI) hit a problem.
+> research tradition, Good Old Fashioned AI hit a problem.
 The effort involved in building
 > systems was becoming uneconomic.
 It was simply too expensive to manage the knowledge.
 > One of its foundational assumptions, that it was economically viable to capture
 > and use knowledge to build applications, was found to be false.
 Other research